 A practice must use and disclose personal information in accordance with the purpose(s) of collection.
 Consent is required for use and disclosure of personal information for new purposes, unless it is otherwise authorized by PIPA as described above in Step 3.
-Information should be kept only for as long as necessary to meet the original purposes or as required by PIPA (1 year from date of last entry) and FIPPA (at least 1 year after being used), and other Acts, as outlined in Standards for Record Keeping (standard 5).
+Information should be kept only for as long as necessary to meet the original purposes or as required by the CPTBC Bylaws and Standards of Practice.
+CPTBC Standards require that clinical records be retained for at least 16 years from the date of last entry, or in the case of a minor, 16 years from the age of majority (19 years of age).
 Records containing personal information (whether paper or electronic) should be disposed of appropriately, safely, and definitively when they are no longer required.
-For more information, see Bylaw sections 73 and 74, Record Keeping and Privacy Requirements, respectively.
+For more information, see Bylaw 84: Registrant Records and Standard of Practice: Documentation.